lfricken/oni-mods/readme.md

             * AnotherMod.dll
 5. To uninstall a mod, just remove it's dll file from your Mods folder.

 Note that you can optionally put the dll's in subdirectories.
-As long as the dll files are somewhere inside Mods.
+As long as the dll files are somewhere under the Mods directory.

 ### For more mods:
 * [Cairath's repo](https://github.com/Cairath/ONI-Mods)